If you have missing teeth, a dental bridge can be used to fill or bridge the gaps in your smile.

 To replace missing teeth, you can either get a dental bridge or you can opt for dental implants.
 Which treatment is right for you?
 Let’s take a look.

-The cost of your bridges vary on the which material is used, how many false teeth are attached and in which country you are getting the procedure done.
+The cost of your bridges varies by the material used, the number of missing teeth, and the country you are getting the procedure done.

 |New Zealand||$2,738||$8,215 onwards|